alumae/kaldi-gstreamer-server/README.md

 Changelog
 ---------
+  * 2016-10-14: Support for nnet3 (including 'chain') models, thanks to @yifan!
+Not tested very carefully.
+  Set the `decoder->nnet-mode` property to 3 to use nnet3 models.

   * 2016-10-06: added a sample conf for Librispeech models and the corresponding model download script (thanks to @skoocda)

   * 2015-12-04: added a link to the Dockerfile.